-“Whatcom Humane Society must build a new wildlife rehabilitation center in order to continue to efficiently operate and provide care and core services to injured, abandoned and abused native wildlife in our community.
+“Whatcom Humane Society must move into a new wildlife rehabilitation center in order to continue to efficiently operate and provide care and core services to injured, abandoned and abused native wildlife in our community.
 There simply is no other option.”

 The Whatcom Humane Society has been providing care and comfort to homeless, unwanted and abused animals in Whatcom County since 1902.
 115 years later, our non-profit organization continues our lifesaving work and mission which states: The Whatcom Humane Society: Advocates for animals; Educates the community to promote humane treatment and respect for animals; Provides for abandoned, injured, abused or neglected animals.